JBEI/edd/README.md

             cd code/edd-django
 		    sudo pip install -r requirements.txt
 	* See [Python Packages](#PythonPackages) for a detailed list
+	* Add the workaround specified in [django-threadlocals](#django-threadlocals) to make this package Python 2 compliant

  * Update EDD Configuration Files <a name="EDD_Config"/>
     Use EDD's `server.cfg-example` as a template to create a `server.cfg` file